 With potential complications such as heart failure, stroke, and heart attack, it’s important to take heart health seriously.

 To reduce your risk of heart disease, making a commitment to healthy lifestyle choices and managing current medical conditions are great starts.
+Taking an essential amino acid supplement especially developed for heart health is a heart-smart move.
 And if you have questions about next steps or symptoms you’d like to discuss, your health care provider can help guide you to the right treatment plan for you.